In Your Darkest Moments,

 You and I will work one-to-one in a series of private sessions where the focus is entirely on your needs, emotions and options.
-You will be encouraed to share your feelings without fear, embarrassment or judgement and you will be given the space you need to recover.
+You will be encouraed to talk about your feelings without fear of embarrassment or judgement.
+You will be given the space you need to grieve and recover.

-In group coaching you are part of a small group with others who have similar needs.
-Groups combine the benefits of individual coaching with the collective energy and resources of the group.
-You learn from each other and the interactions that take place within the group setting.
+Becoming part of a group means you are part of a collection of others who are grieving.
+Groups combine the intimacy and benefits of individual sessions plus the collective energy and resources of the group.
+You connect and interact with others to give and receive support.

 Getting Started is Simple